 Struggling with wasps but don't want to use toxic chemicals around your lawn, home, or family?
 We got you covered.
 Here are 5 tips & tricks for getting rid of wasps without harsh chemicals.

 Prevention is the most effective form of wasp control.
 Removing or sealing items that attract wasps like pet food, bird feeders, and food scraps is essential.

 Similarly, maintaining or repairing common wasp nest locations like broken siding, panels, rain gutters and window sills is crucial.

 2. REMOVE THEIR FOOD (other bugs)

-Wasps feed on smaller insects that commonly live in our lawns form a large part of the wasp's diet, especially young, maturing individuals.
+Common bugs that live in our lawns form a large part of the wasp's diet, especially young, maturing individuals.
 By controlling and preventing these other bugs you can substantially reduce the number of wasps near your yard and home.

-Using family and pet-safe Outdoor Bug Control (aka PCO Choice), treat your entire lawn, including shrubbery and bases of trees.
-Apply twice the first month two weeks apart, and just monthly after that until winter returns.
+Using family and pet-safe Outdoor Bug Control (aka PCO Choice), spray your entire lawn, including shrubbery and bases of trees.
+Apply twice the first month, two weeks apart, and just monthly after that until winter returns.
 Then start applying again at the earliest signs of spring, when temperatures climb back into the upper 40s.